 The NVIDIA Graduate Fellowship Program recognizes and supports excellence in GPU computing research in universities worldwide and builds relationships between NVIDIA and the academic community.

 User Review( votes)

 Nvidia Corporation is an American technology company based in Santa Clara, California.
 Nvidia designs graphics processing units for the gaming market, as well as system on a chip units for the mobile computing and automotive market.

 - Application Deadline: September 28, 2018

 - Course Level: The NVIDIA Graduate Fellowship Program provides funding to PhD students for further research.

 - Study Subject: The fellowship program supports excellence in GPU computing research.

-- Number of Scholarships: NVIDIA has long believed that investing in university talent is beneficial to the industry and key to our continued growth and success.
+- Number of Awards: NVIDIA has long believed that investing in university talent is beneficial to the industry and key to our continued growth and success.
 The NVIDIA Graduate Fellowship Program now provides funding in the amount of up to $50,000 per award to Ph.D. students who are researching topics that will lead to major advances in the graphics and high-performance computing industries, and are investigating innovative ways of leveraging the power of the GPU.
 NVIDIA particularly invites submissions from students pushing the envelope in artificial intelligence, deep neural networks, autonomous vehicles, and related fields.
 We select up to ten students each year who have the talent, aptitude and initiative to work closely with us early in their careers.
 Recipients not only receive crucial funding for their research, but are able to conduct groundbreaking work with access to NVIDIA products, technology and some of the most talented minds in the field.
 We will be inviting the next round of Fellows to join us for a summer internship prior to the start of their Fellowship year.